GiantSpaceRobot/FindFungi/README.md

 * Download all of the scripts from GitHub/GiantSpaceRobot and move to a directory (/your/directory/scripts).
-* Change the absolute paths of kraken, blast, the shell and python scripts to reflect your environment, or add these tools and scripts to you $PATH.
+* Change the absolute paths of skewer, kraken, blast, the shell and python scripts to reflect your environment, or add these tools and scripts to you $PATH.

 ### Testing the pipeline